 Martin Pabst Group

-Our laboratory is equipped with micro- and nano-flow chromatographic systems coupled to state-of-the-art mass spectrometers (Orbitrap-MS, Q-TOF-MS, TQ-MS), bioinformatics tools for data processing, HPLC-FLD and CE systems.
+Our laboratory is equipped with micro- and nano-flow chromatographic systems coupled to state-of-the-art high-resolution mass spectrometers (GC-MS and LC-Orbitrap-MS instruments).